Teamscale JavaScript Profiler

 Environment Variables

 All relevant parameters can also be set via environment variables.
-For example, instead of the parameter --teamscale-access-token
+For example, instead of the parameter --teamscale-access-token, you can define the environment variable TEAMSCALE_ACCESS_TOKEN.
+Environment variables are written in UPPERCASE_LETTERS_SEPARATED_BY_UNDERSCORES.

 Collector Connectivity